anthonypdawson/divine-devops-universe/_posts/2025-04-09-walls-of-jericho-pt2.md

 ---
 layout: terminal_post
 title: 'The Walls of Jericho Incident Pt.
 2'
-tags: [devops, parody, jericho, uriel, slack, incident, celestial-support]
+tags: [jericho, uriel, slack, incident, celestial-support]
 ---

 Try not to panic..